-Esher College is an open access Sixth Form College, specialising in the delivery of advanced study programmes.
+Esher Sixth Form College is an open access Sixth Form College, specialising in the delivery of advanced study programmes.
 The College normally accepts applications from students aged 16.
 We are proud of our record of success in supporting the achievements of applicants from a variety of backgrounds and with a range of abilities.
 We are fully committed to celebrating diversity and promoting a culture of inclusivity for all.
-The Admissions Policy is reviewed by the Esher College Corporation on an annual basis.
+The Admissions Policy is reviewed by the Esher College Academy Trust annually.

 - Students resident in the following postcode areas: KT7, KT8 and KT10

 - Siblings (see Further Information section) of: